charlestolley/python-snmp/docs/source/library.rst

    .. py:method:: get(*oids, timeout=10.0) -> VarBindList

       This method sends an SNMP Get request and awaits the response.
 The positional arguments give the OIDs for the request.
-Each argument may be either a string, formatted like ".1.3.6.1.2.1.1.1.0" or "1.3.6.1.2.1.1.1.0", or an OID object.
+Each argument may be either a string, formatted like ".1.3.6.1.2.1.1.1.0" or "1.3.6.1.2.1.1.1.0" (i.e. with or without the leading dot), or an OID object.
 The method will block until a response is received, up to a maximum of timeout seconds.

       When successful, the call returns the variable bindings as a VarBindList.